2 Days in the Valley: Reception

 The film was given mixed reviews from critics, with a 62% rating on Rotten Tomatoes, based on 58 reviews.
+The site's critics consensus reads, "A labyrinthine thriller with a host of memorable characters, 2 Days in the Valley is an uneven but intriguing thriller/black comedy."

 Writing in The New York Times, Stephen Holden wrote the film "lacks the humanity of Short Cuts or the edgy hipness of Pulp Fiction, but it is still a sleek, amusingly nasty screen debut by a filmmaker whose television credits include an Amy Fisher melodrama."
 Roger Ebert gave the film three stars out of four on his rating scale, saying that it "looks like a crime movie, but crime is the medium, not the message".
-Teri Hatcher's performance earned her a Golden Raspberry Award nomination for Worst Supporting Actress.
+Teri Hatcher's performance in this film, as well as in Heaven's Prisoners, earned her a nomination for Golden Raspberry Award for Worst Supporting Actress at the 17th Golden Raspberry Awards.

-Music and Score
+Music and score

 Jerry Goldsmith composed an original orchestral score for 2 Days in the Valley that was rejected in post-production.
 The released film features a rock-oriented score composed by Anthony Marinelli.
 Goldsmith's score was released in complete form by the soundtrack label Intrada Records in 2012.
-A track was used from Waterlily Acoustic's album, Mumtaz Mahal, featuring Taj Mahal, Chitravina N. Ravikiran and Vishwa Mohan Byatt.
+A track from the soundtrack, "Rolling on the Sea", was taken from Water Lily Acoustic's album, Mumtaz Mahal, featuring Taj Mahal, Chitravina N. Ravikiran and Vishwa Mohan Byatt.